 On receipt of declaration of survey, the Minister issues a certificate.
 An international certificate under the safety convention is also accepted.

 A vessel used as a passenger ship must be surveyed at least annually.
-Certain special types of survey must be undertaken by specialist surveyors.
+Certain special types of surveys must be undertaken by specialist surveyors.

 On receipt of a declaration, the Department, if satisfied that the legislation is complied with, may issue a passenger ship certificate.
 The certificate shall specify the limits beyond which the vessel shall not ply, the maximum number of passengers, and the conditions applicable.